 Underlying assets and company assets

 If you are thinking about trading assets, it will help you to understand how “assets'” are used across the sector.
 An asset can be converted into money, such as art, property, companies, commodities, etc. When you are trading assets, you are exchanging one item of value for another.
 Currencies themselves are assets, and traders often bid on or against them on the forex market (“foreign exchange market”).
 Similarly, a “company’s assets” are all the things that the company owns (of value).
 However, an “underlying asset” refers to the asset that is being hedged, separate from the side bets and agreements being placed on top of it.
-Online trading platforms, such as TradeOr, will help limit any confusion and offer customer and technical support and highly competitive commission rates.
+Online trading platforms, such as TradeOr, will help limit any confusion and offer customer and technical support and 0% commission.